 SHAPING Some thoughts about the film poetry project You Should've Seen Us

-My first attempts to combine poetry and film happened sometime around 2005-6 when I wrote two or three poems based on footage from the Yorkshire Film Archive.
-One of these films – about women workers in a munitions factory – led me to the Imperial War Museum in London to find out more about conditions in these factories.
-What did the records show about this at the time?
-What did the women say about their experience in their own words?
-The version of the poem that worked best for me presented itself in the form of a speaking voice, an amalgam perhaps of voices preserved in the museum's records through pamphlets and war propaganda.
+Some years before working on the project I had written two or three poems based on film footage from the Yorkshire Film Archive.
+One of these films – about women workers in a munitions factory – took me to the Imperial War Museum in London to find out more.
+What were conditions really like in these factories?
+What did the people there talk about, how did they speak?
+The version of the poem that worked best for me made use of the thoughts of one particular speaking voice, an amalgam perhaps of voices preserved in the museum's records through pamphlets and war propaganda of the time.

-In response to an offer of new Arts Council funding for region-based projects, late in 2010 I began the long process of selecting film I could use for writing and again the triggers seemed to come from voices.
+In response to the offer of new funding, late in 2010 I began the long process of selecting film I could use for writing and again the triggers seemed to come from voices.
 What was more, as I immersed myself in the period we were covering, particularly the early 50s, I started to recall – or even actually hear – the way my parents spoke.
 I grew up in Cheshire and the films were all based in North Yorkshire, but the vocabulary came from a time more than a place.
 It belonged to that period just after the war; my father, for example, saying, 'Come on lad, shape!' if I wasn't doing something the way he thought I should.
-My grandmother with too much housework to do, muttering to herself, 'I'm just not shaping this morning'.
-I'd completely forgotten this strange usage until the films brought it back.
+My grandmother with too much to do in the house muttering to herself, 'I'm just not shaping this morning'.
+Just one example, yet I'd completely forgotten this strange usage until the films brought it all back.

-So in November and December of 2010 I had to find the right films, and do my own shaping (in the both senses) in order to produce a coherent set of poems.
+So in November and December of 2010 I had to find the right films, and do my own shaping (in the both senses of the word) in order to produce a coherent set of poems.
 The films I was looking at had been made during the first half of the last century, the Second War and the decade that followed.
-Comparing our time with that of the people in the films was unavoidable.
-We see beyond their sense of what is happening.
-We know how the war turned out, how the stories ended.
-As well as that, our present, it seems, allows us so many advantages, so much more personal freedom of expression untrimmed by other people's expectations.
-We also make the strange assumption that everybody seen in this or that street festival or procession, this or that garden fete, shares the same set of attitudes as everyone else.
-The films somehow enhance a sense of conformity.
-Private becomes public.
-If we see a family on the beach in the 30s they become our property.
-We assume how they look represents the typical, whether they actually are typical or not.
+I was interested in how we respond now to what we see of life then.
+Comparing ourselves with the people in the films we confer on ourselves certain privileges.
+We see beyond their immediate present.
+We know how the war turned out.
+We are altogether better off, well-fed, In fashion, technology, opportunity, things have progressed.
+We also make the strange assumption that everybody seen in this or that street festival or procession, this or that garden fete, all felt the same as each other about what was happening.
+The films enhance a feeling of conformity.
+If we see a family on the beach in 1939.we assume they are somehow representative.
+They are doing what everybody else at the time was doing, dressing the same, behaving the same.
+For us, they become 'the thirties'; their private moments represent the typical, whether they actually were typical or not.

 You Should've Seen Us